-Business Analyst works in tandem with soothsayer Designer who creates optimal design of a future product.
-Designer has not an easy task of figuring out the feel and look of an entire product that will help to achieve business goals and meet user needs.
-Designer uses interactive prototyping, visual concepts, user testing to accomplish it.
+Business Analyst works in tandem with a soothsayer Designer who creates an optimal design of a future product.
+The designer has not an easy task of figuring out the feel and look of an entire product that will help to achieve business goals and meet user needs.
+The designer uses interactive prototyping, visual concepts, user testing to accomplish it.

 Also, there is a System Architect, a mythical and powerful being with extensive knowledge and deep experience that he or she has to use in order to

 – Design and describe the logical and physical structure of a product.

 After BA, Designer, System Architect have performed their legendary magical rituals, you receive